kachkaev/special-internet-archive/README.md

 This repository helps archive public web pages before they are removed or edited.
 It contains software that produces structured archive collections and orchestrates snapshot capturing.
-The shape of the harvested data is compatible with git repositories or cloud storage like S3.
+The shape of the harvested data is compatible with git repositories or cloud storages like S3.
 Code architecture supports various web page sources (websites) as well as multiple snapshot generators, both local and third-party.

 The initial version of the tooling only works with public VK communities.
 It relies on [web.archive.org](https://web.archive.org) as a third-party snapshot generator and supplements it with local [Playwright](https://playwright.dev) snapshots.
-Although local snapshots are less accessible, they may contain details that third-party tools are unable to collect.
+Although local snapshots are less accessible, they may contain content that third-party tools are unable to collect.

 “Special Internet Archive” does not aim to “capture the whole internet”.
 However, those modest datasets it helps collect might useful for the researches of the future.